amazon-ion/ion-docs/docs/symbols.md

 Null elements in the symbols list declare unknown symbol text ("gaps") for its SID within the sequence.
 Any element of the list that is not a string must be interpreted as if it were null.
+Any SIDs that refer to null slots in a local symbol table are equivalent to symbol zero.

 Any other field (including, for example, `name` or `version`) is ignored.